-1-H Property Taxes
+1-I Property Taxes

 Property tax billings occur semi-annually and are based on the assessed inventory values as of April 1 of each year.
-Warrants for the year were issued on May 25, 2022 and November 28, 2022, and due on July 1, 2022 and December 29, 2022.
+Warrants for the year were issued on May 18, 2023 and November 20, 2023, and due on July 3, 2023 and December 22, 2023.
 For any regular property taxes issued, the interest accrues at a rate of 8% on bills outstanding after the due date and 14% on tax liens outstanding.
-The Town placed a lien on all outstanding taxes from 2021 on April 28, 2022.

 In connection with the setting of the tax rate, Town officials with the approval of the Department of Revenue Administration, establish and raise through taxation an amount for tax abatement and refunds, known as overlay.
-This amount is reported as a reduction in tax revenue and is adjusted by management for any reserve for uncollectable at year-end.
-The property taxes collected by the Town include taxes levied for the State of New Hampshire, Windham School District, Breezy Gale Village District, Cobbetts Pond Village District, Moeckel Pond Village District, and Rockingham County, which are remitted to these entities as required by law.
+This amount is reported as a reduction in tax revenue and is adjusted by management for any reserve for uncollectable taxes at year-end.
+The property taxes collected by the Town include taxes levied for the State of New Hampshire, Windham School District, Breezy Gale Village District, Cobbetts Pond Village District, Moechel Pond Village District, and Rockingham County, which are remitted to these entities as required by law.

-The Town net assessed valuation as of April 1, 2022 utilized in the setting of the tax rate was as follows:
+The Town net assessed valuation as of April 1, 2023 utilized in the setting of the tax rate was as follows:

-For the New Hampshire education tax \$ 3,084,980,890 For all other taxes \$ 3,120,305,790
+For the New Hampshire education tax \$ 3,127,337,390 For all other taxes \$ 3,160,525,990